 Last year a total of 233 cases were confirmed in 41 states.
 This year 11 have been reported and an additional 57 cases are being investigated.
 Cases have been reported in California, Maryland, Nebraska, North Carolina, Pennsylvania, Texas, Utah and West Virginia this year.

-Colorado and Texas appear to be the worst hit with 15 and 14 cases respectively.
-Experts are urging states to report any cases of suspected AFM as the above map could be an underrepresentation of true numbers.
+Last year, California, Colorado and Texas appeared to be the worst hit with 15, 16 and 31 cases respectively.
+Experts are urging states to report any cases of suspected AFM as the above map could be an under-representation of true numbers.